sitlug/Stevens-Net-Linux/README.md

 # Stevens-Net-Linux
 A guide to configuring Stevens-Net on Linux.
 TLDR: the script depends on gnome-shell.
 Install gnome, boot into it, and run from there.

+__This guide isn't 100% tested, and is based mostly my and others' experience in setting this up.
+YMMV.
+If you're really, really stuck, you can go to the TRAC and they'll probably just let you connect to the IoT network__

 ## 1. Connect to Stevens-Connect
 From here, there should be a sign-in page that looks something like this: